vsbits/monepy/README.md

 ## Documentation

-The full documentation of the module is available at [here](https://vsbits.net/monepy).
+The full documentation of the module is available [here](https://vsbits.net/monepy).